Adlerlouis/Adlerlouis/README.md

 - 👀 I’m interested in programming in embedded systems
 - 🌱 I’m currently use Verilog,Bash
 - 💞️ I’m looking to collaborate on  anything from embedded systems
-- 📫 How to reach me louis.adler@outlook.com
+- 📫 How to reach me:axel.salvador.reyes@gmail.com , louis.adler@outlook.com
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: ..

 <!---
 Adlerlouis/Adlerlouis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.